UWC2-PYTHON/ProgrammingInPython/source/modules/Decorators.rst

 So in fact the definition should be updated as follows:

     "A decorator is a callable that takes a callable as an argument and returns a callable as a return value."

 An Example
 ----------

-Consider a decorator that would save the results of calling an expensive function with given arguments so that it would not have to be re-computed with the same input (which is known an memoizing...).
+Consider a decorator that would save the results of calling an expensive function with given arguments so that it would not have to be re-computed with the same input.
+(This is known an memoizing.)

 .. code-block:: python